Use .htaccess files to configure Apache

 Replace strings in responses using the

-and Substitute
+AddOutputFilterByType and Substitute directives.

 The following replaces all occurrences of the string old.example.com

-with the string new.sitename.com
+with the string new.sitename.com.

-tell Apache to use a fixed string rather than a regular
+AddOutputFilterByType SUBSTITUTE text/htmlSubstitute s/old.example.com/new.sitename.com/niThe options ni tell Apache to use a fixed string rather than a regular

-To perform more than one substitution, add more Substitute
+To perform more than one substitution, add more Substitute directives.

-More information is available in the Apache mod_substitute documentation.
+AddOutputFilterByType SUBSTITUTE text/htmlSubstitute s/sitename.example.com/sitename.com/niSubstitute s/othersite.example.com/othersite.com/niMore information is available in the Apache mod_substitute documentation.